mohamed-ashraf-bayor/froporec/README.md

 # FROPOREC - From POJOs to Records
-Achieve Full Immutability of Java data objects (min.
+Achieve Full Immutability of Java data objects with Froporec annotation processor (min.
 Java 17 required)

 <br>